ceci3455/Speciale_Ribe_Holme/README.md

 # For questions and more information: ceciliekristensen1009@gmail.com

-This github contains the data (6 csv-files) and the scripts (5 R-scripts) for the analysis botanical data from Ribe Holme
+This github contains the data (6 csv-files) and the scripts (5 R-scripts) for the analysis botanical data from Ribe Holme:

+The R-scripts:
+"NMDS_presence_git.R"
+"NMDS_raunkiaer_git.R"
+"model_selection_git.R"
+"citation_packages_git.R"
-The scripts "sri_calculation_JO_CE_git.R" is created by Jonathan von Oppen with modification for by Cecilie Kristensen for use to the data from Ribe Holme
+"sri_calculation_JO_CE_git.R" is created by Jonathan von Oppen with modification by Cecilie Kristensen for use to the data from Ribe Holme

-The other files and scripts is created by Cecilie Kristensen

 # csv-files: